derbroti/VOXEL/README.md

 ### Video files

 We provide links to video files already prepared to be streamed with VOXEL.
-The chromium server code requires the videos to include an HTTP response header.
+The Chromium server code requires the videos to include an HTTP response header.
-Additionally, to be able to utilize all VOXEL features, prepared Manifest mpds are provided as well.
+Additionally, to be able to utilize all VOXEL features, prepared Manifest files are provided as well.

 You can find the video files here: https://nextcloud.mpi-inf.mpg.de/index.php/s/e8e3C977wg2Kkty The share is, for now, password protected, if you are interested, message us and we will provide the password.
 The video files will be publicly accessible soon.